What did you want to be when you were growing up?

 But I overcame this challenge — I gave a band 6 role a shot and, luckily, I got the job after just a year and two months as a staff nurse in the emergency department (which is very rare).
 I’m already eight months into the role.

 Why would you recommend your career to a young person?

-What’s the best advice you’ve ever received from a work colleague?
+What’s the best advice you’ve ever got from a patient or work colleague?

 If you could go back in time and give one piece of career advice to your younger self, what would it be?

 Always keep trying.
 When you make mistakes, correct them and learn, but always try again!